david-d2k/david-d2k/README.md

 # Hey 👋
 My name is David 🇧🇷

-I'm a Bioinformatics student 🧬
+I'm a nursing student 🧬

-I'm also interested in Cloud computing and Artificial intelligence
+I'm also interested in Bioinformatics,Artificial intelligence and Biopython

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.